Code-Institute-Submissions/Interactive-Frontend-Development-6/README.md

  ---

-### Existing Features
+- ### Existing Features
     - Game-board: consists of 20 cards with 10 different horse breeds

-- Score-counter: The player gain 10 scores when two cards match but loses 5 scores if it's a wrong match.
+    - Score-counter: The player gain 10 points when two cards match but loses 5 points if it's a wrong match.

     - "New game" button: Creates a new game

-### Features Left to Implement
+- ### Features Left to Implement
     - Add breed names on each card to learn the breeds
-- Add different pack of cards for variation
+    - Add different pack of cards to choose from for variation

 ## Technologies Used